How Long Do Air Conditioners Last?

 It also helps to have the coils cleaned on a regular basis to prevent dirt and corrosion from forming.
 This will prolong the life of your outdoor air conditioning unit.

 Another factor that can impact the lifespan of your air conditioner is exposure to electromagnetic pollution.
-Many older air conditioners generate a high amount of EMF radiation that has a range of negative impacts on the environment, humans, and animals.
+Many older central air conditioners generate a high amount of EMF radiation that has a range of negative impacts on the environment, humans, and animals.

 The effects of electromagnetic pollution on humans are varied, including mental blocks, insomnia, dizziness, loss of appetite, and reduced energy.
 Animals and plants exposed to it for an extended period of time can also die or become debilitated.